Private Land Conservation Outcomes

 All landholders with an agreement that does not include annual conservation payments can apply at any time for a conservation partners grant.
 Grants can assist landholders to maintain the ecological values of their properties.
 Find out more.

-The BCT is assessing grant applications on an ongoing basis.
-To date, the BCT has approved grants worth $3.4 million to 217 landholders over 56,700 hectares.
+The NSW Biodiversity Conservation Trust is assessing grant applications on an ongoing basis.
+To date, the Trust has approved grants worth $7.67 million to 393 landholders covering more than 123,500 hectares.

 Conservation Management Program - Outcomes To Date